Back to School: Finishing Your Healthcare Degree Online

 How many credits have I earned?

 You can find out this information by requesting an official transcript from your previous institution.
 The longer you were in school initially, the more credits you will have already taken and, presumably, the fewer you will need to take at a new school.
+Make sure to ask about any possible expiration dates for those credits, as some institutions may have policies regarding credit validity.
 Remember that just because you earned a certain number at the last school you attended does not mean all of those will be accepted at a different institution.

 How do I request an audit of my credits?